quantapix/quantapix/blog.md

 The sequencing patterns of deep learning operations on their parameters are simple.
 To establish uniformity across the implementations of various models, I have adopted the practice of naming the main input tensor with `x` and the corresponding output tensor with `y` in the `forward` methods.

 Maintaining the visual simplicity of the code is a priority and a few significant arguments can be made positional.
-All the other, mostly optional values are passed as keyword arguments.
+All the other, mostly optional, values are passed as keyword arguments.

 The nesting of *forward* calls is static and therefore a given.
 Naming the pass-through keyword arguments in these calls becomes redundant and greatly increases the visual complexity of the *forward* method definitions.
 In the [attached](https://github.com/quantapix/quantapix/blob/main/code.md) and thus re-written `forward` method, I present the high-level attention mechanism as implemented by the [GPT2](http://jalammar.github.io/illustrated-gpt2/) model.
 It showcases the greatly reduced number of “important” arguments that the method accepts.